Choosing a Major

 - Who are you?
 What interests you?
 What are you good at?

-Once you have your assessment completed, come into the Office of Career Development to talk about what you learned about yourself and how to “Do What You Are.” *Visit the Office of Career Development
+- Once you have your assessment completed, come into the Career & Internship Center to talk about what you learned about yourself and how to “Do What You Are.”

 It’s tough to make a decision if you don’t know your options.
 Consider the following and find out more:

-- Visit the Advising & Career Center’s Resource Library for information on internships, careers, exchange programs and choosing a major
+- Visit the Career & Internship Center’s Library for information on internships, careers, exchange programs and choosing a major.

-- Talk with faculty, staff, alumni or community members in the fields you are considering
+- Talk with faculty, staff, alums or community members in the fields you are considering.

 Get Involved/Gain Experience